flyconnectome/transform_service/README.md

 uv env
 ```

-In order to use the annotation service, you will also need to setup environment variables:
+In order to use the segment property service, you will also need to setup environment variables:
 - `SEATABLE_SERVER`: URL for FlyTable
 - `SEATABLE_TOKEN`: API token for FlyTable

-Note to self: on `flyem1` I added these to the `gunicorn_start` script.
+_Note to self: on `flyem1` I added these to the `gunicorn_start` script._

 ## Run the web service locally
 ```uv run uvicorn --reload app.main:app```